 The study used three (3) adapted research survey questionnaires.
-The instrument for students’ collaborative problem-solving was adapted from Collaborative Problem-Solving Questionnaire of Yin and Abdullah (2013).
+The instrument for students’ collaborative problem-solving was adapted from the Collaborative Problem-Solving Questionnaire of Yin and Abdullah (2013).
 This is a 31-item questionnaire with the following components: Interest (10 items), Students’ Readiness (10 items), and Learning Style (11 items).
 This questionnaire demonstrates strong psychometric validity and reliability, as all items yielded high Cronbach’s alpha values ranging from 0.838 to 0.900, with an overall coefficient of 0.875.
-These figures meet the established criterion that a reliability coefficient of 0.70 or higher indicate a good level of internal consistency (Sekaran & Bougie, 2010).
+These figures meet the established criterion that a reliability coefficient of 0.70 or higher indicates a good level of internal consistency (Sekaran & Bougie, 2010).
 Moreover, the questionnaire employed a 5-point Likert scale, encompassing the following options: 5 for Strongly Agree, 4 for Agree, 3 for Moderately Agree, 2 for Disagree, and 1 for Strongly Disagree.

-Additionally, the instrument for students’ emotional intelligence was adapted from Emotional Intelligence Self-Assessment Tool (EISAT) of Sterrett (2000).
-This is a 20-item survey questionnaire with four components namely: Self-Awareness (5 items), Self-Management (5 items), Social Awareness (5 items), and Relationship Management (5 items).
-Additionally, this questionnaire has a good psychometric validity and reliability with a high Cronbach Alpha of 0.727.
-Moreover, the questionnaire employed a 5-point Likert scale, encompassing the following options: 5 for Always, 4 for Usually, 3 Sometimes, 2 Rarely, and 1 for never.
+Additionally, the instrument for students’ emotional intelligence was adapted from the Emotional Intelligence Self-Assessment Tool (EISAT) of Sterrett (2000).
+This is a 20-item survey questionnaire with four components, namely: Self-Awareness (5 items), Self-Management (5 items), Social Awareness (5 items), and Relationship Management (5 items).
+Additionally, this questionnaire has good psychometric validity and reliability with a high Cronbach's Alpha of 0.727.
+Moreover, the questionnaire employed a 5-point Likert scale, encompassing the following options: 5 for Always, 4 for Usually, 3 for Sometimes, 2 for Rarely, and 1 for Never.